Smartick Try it for free! Abrir el Menú Móvil Try it for free!

 Jul01

-Montessori Cards to Learn Units, Tens and Hundreds
+Montessori Cards to Learn Ones, Tens and Hundreds

-The Montessori method was created by Maria Montessori and a large part of her method is facilitating the interaction between children and their reality.
-In other words, to get them in contact with it by observing, manipulating, and organizing.
-Ultimately to have them learn from their own experience.
+The Montessori method was created by Maria Montessori, and a large part of it is facilitating the interaction between children and their reality.
+In other words, it involves getting them in contact with it by observing, manipulating, and organizing.
+Ultimately, it involves having them learn from their own experience.

-Among the main characteristics of the Montessori method are the freedom of choice and movement, both at the time of choosing and duration.
+The Montessori method’s main characteristics are the freedom of choice and movement, both at the time of choosing and duration.
 As well as the promotion of autonomy, self-correction, and respect for the particular rhythm of each child.

 Montessori Materials

-Although we can find many materials like the Pink Tower, number bars, and Seguin tables, this time we will explain Montessori cards.
-A material that helps compose, break down (decompose) numbers and understand the decimal number system.
+While there are many materials, such as the Pink Tower, number bars, and Seguin tables, this time, we will focus on Montessori cards.
+These cards assist in composing and breaking down (decomposing) numbers and help us understand the decimal number system.

 Montessori cards

-These colored cards allow for the introduction of the decimal number system with units (from 1-9) in green, tens (from 10-90) in blue, hundreds (from 100-900) in yellow, and finally thousands (from 1000 to 9000) in red.
+These colored cards allow for the introduction of the decimal number system with ones (from 1-9) in green, tens (from 10-90) in blue, hundreds (from 100-900) in yellow, and finally, thousands (from 1000 to 9000) in red.
 This system allows them to identify each of the categories in an easy and enjoyable way.

 Montessori cards

-The interesting thing about this method is that it allows the child to understand the positional value of the numbers.
-If we have the number nine hundred forty-six, it is important for the child to understand that this number is made up of:
+The interesting aspect of this method is that it helps the child grasp the positional value of numbers.
+For example, when considering the number nine hundred forty-six, it’s important for the child to comprehend that this number consists of:

 In the same way, Montessori cards allow children to practice breaking down (decomposing) numbers.
 For example, to break down the number four thousand three hundred ninety-five, you must add the cards that represent: